By Joshua Corn

 Protect Yourself from Deficiency

-The two best ways to get vitamin D in the amounts you need for optimal health are: sun exposure and vitamin D supplementation.
+The two way to get vitamin D in the amounts you need for optimal health is sun exposure.
 Although we can find many foods in the supermarket that have been fortified with a synthetic form of Vitamin D, there are only a select number of foods containing vitamin D in them naturally.
+(To learn more, please see: 10 Foods High in Vitamin D.)

 Get the Right Type of Vitamin D